To get your 10% FORS Discount, please email email@example.com BEFORE you purchase your ticket.

 If you have answered NO to the above, please attend the course.

-We may provide you with a health questionnaire and request your contact details for track and tracing.
+We may provide you with a health questionnaire and request your contact details for track and trace purposes.

 We will provide hand sanitiser which must be used before entering the room and after you have completed your registration.